masagrator/HigurashiENX/README.md

 - Python 3

 Instructions:
-1. Download repo with all submodules
+1. Download repo with all submodules,
-2. Compile `ShinDataUtil` (for example with `Microsoft Visual Studio 2019`)
+2. Compile `ShinDataUtil` (for example with `Microsoft Visual Studio 2019`),
 3. Extract `data.rom` and `patch.rom` from romfs of game.
 You can use [NXDumpTool](https://github.com/DarkMatterCore/nxdumptool/releases) for that.
-Put those files to `ROMs` folder in downloaded repo.
+Put those files to `ROMs` folder in downloaded repo,
-4. Run `0.1.unpack-rom-files.cmd` without Administrator privileges
+4. Run `0.1.unpack-rom-files.cmd` without Administrator privileges,
-5. Run `0.2.replace-images.cmd` without Administrator privileges
+5. Run `0.2.replace-images.cmd` without Administrator privileges,
-6. Run `0.3.create-mod.cmd` without Administrator privileges
+6. Run `0.3.create-images.cmd` without Administrator privileges,
+7. Run `0.4.create-mod.cmd` without Administrator privileges,
-7. Copy `atmosphere` folder to the root of sdcard used in your Switch.
+8. Copy `atmosphere` folder to the root of sdcard used in your Switch,
-8. Run game.
+9. Run game.

 ---